NLTP/Rules/README.md

      - (1) Any captain who is playing in MLTP or mLTP is automatically designated as an NPC.
      - (2) Any captain who doesn't wish to play any NLTP matches during the season can designate themselves as an NPC.
      - (3) NPCs who are dropped from MLTP and NPCs that wish to declare for free agency may acquire themselves through free agency for 100 waiver points.
-     - (4) Captain's must declare themselves as an NPC by the Friday before the draft.
+     - (4) Captains must declare themselves as an NPC by the Friday before the draft.
      - (5) To declare as an NPC, the captain must select any one player registered for the draft to join their NLTP team.
 This will be called a "preliminary player."
      - (6) The preliminary player must agree to join this team.
 Once a player has agreed to join a team, they will not be permitted to switch teams.
      - (7) In the event that a preliminary player is chosen for an NPC, the TagCoin tier will be evaluated based on the preliminary player picked, not the captain.
      - (8) A captain that wishes to declare as an NPC, but has not found a preliminary player by the deadline, will have two options.
 They will either need to become a playing captain or they will need to be replaced as a captain.
 The CRC may help in finding a preliminary player at their discretion.
 - (j) B Team Non-Playing Captains (NPCb)
-     - (1) Any captain with predominantly B Team experience may petition the Commissioners to be granted the title of NPCb
+     - (1) Any captain with predominantly B Team experience may petition the Commissioners to be granted the title of NPCb.
      - (2) NPCb captain declaration and job requirements are the same as in the NPC designation, with the exception being that they may play B Team, while NPCs may not.
      - (3) If granted the title of NPCb, the Commissioners will decide the snake draft pick they deem appropriate for the captain to be drafted.
      - (4) An NPCb may not trade the designated snake draft pick decided by the Commissioners, or use that pick to draft anyone but themselves.